Skip to content

 WD Black SN770 is the perfect pick for those who have a little higher budget.
 It has better sequential and random read/write performance.
 Benchmark results are also in favor of SN770.
 Keep a thing in mind that SN770 is a Gen 4 NVMe which is suitable for high-end computers.

-However, SN750 is for those who have a low budget and looking for a perfect Gen 3 NVMe.
+However, the SN750 is for those who have a low budget and looking for a perfect Gen 3 NVMe.
 It can offer you acceptable performance by spending not too much.

 Let me know what you think about this article in the comments.